 Results 1 to 10 of 10 in East Asian Text and Culture.

-Japan Now North is back for its second year and is set to be as exciting and engaging as last year with a specially commissioned art exhibition, translation workshops and film screenings.
+Japan Now North is back for its second year and is set to be as exciting and engaging as last year with a specially commissioned art exhibition, translation workshop and film screening.

 Wednesday 21st February - Saturday 3rd March 2018